Low-energy hole subband dispersions in a cylindrical Ge nanowire: the effects of the nanowire growth direction: The perturbation result

+where $m^{*}_{h}$ is the effective hole mass, $\alpha$ is the `spin'-orbit coupling strength, $\Delta$ is the energy gap at the anticrossing site $k_{z}R=0$, $\boldsymbol \tau$ is the `spin' (pseudo spin) operator defined in the Hilbert subspace spanned by the lowest two orbital states at $k_{z}R=0$, and ${\bf s}$ is the real hole spin operator.

-The subband parameters $k_{m}$, $\Delta$, and $\Delta\,E$ [see Fig.~\ref{fig_subbandH}(a)] as a function of the nanowire growth direction $\theta$ are shown in Figs.~\ref{fig_parameters}(a), (b), and (c), respectively.
-Here, $k_{m}$ is the site of the subband minimum, $\Delta$ is the energy gap at the anticrossing site $k_{z}R=0$, and $\Delta\,E$ is the energy difference between the sites $k_{m}R$ and $k_{z}R=0$.
-Note that these parameters have very similar $\theta$ dependences, e.g., they are largest for growth direction $\theta=0$, i.e., the [001] growth direction, they are smallest for growth direction $\theta=\pi/4$, i.e., the [011] growth direction.
+The subband parameters $m^{*}_{h}$, $\alpha$, and $\Delta$ as a function of the nanowire growth direction $\theta$ are shown in Figs.~\ref{fig_parameters}(a), (b), and (c), respectively.
+Here, $m^{*}_{h}$, $\alpha$, and $\Delta$ are obtained by a band fitting.
+Note that these parameters have very similar $\theta$ dependence, e.g., they are largest in growth direction $\theta=0$, i.e., the [001] growth direction, they are smallest in growth direction $\theta=\pi/4$, i.e., the [011] growth direction.
+Also, the `spin'-orbit length $z_{\rm so}=\hbar^{2}/(m^{*}_{h}\alpha)$ as a function of $\theta$ can be found in Fig.~\ref{fig_parameters}(b).
+For a nanowire with radius $R=10$ nm, the `spin'-orbit length $z_{\rm so}$ changes from 12 to 22 nms with the increase of $\theta$, and smaller $R$ will lead to smaller $z_{\rm so}$.